-The State University of New York at Buffalo, commonly referred to as the University at Buffalo and sometimes called SUNY-Buffalo, is a public research university with campuses in Buffalo and Amherst, New York, United States.
+The State University of New York at Buffalo, commonly called the University at Buffalo and sometimes called SUNY-Buffalo, is a public research university with campuses in Buffalo and Amherst, New York.
 The university was founded in 1846 as a private medical college and merged with the State University of New York system in 1962.
-Along with Stony Brook, it is a flagship institution of the SUNY system.
-As of fall 2020, the university enrolls 32,347 students in 13 schools and colleges, making it the largest public university in the state of New York.
+It is the flagship institution of the SUNY system.
+As of fall 2020, the university enrolls 32,347 students in 13 schools and colleges, making it the largest and most comprehensive public university in the state of New York.

 |Annual Applications||Acceptance||Graduation Rate||Median SAT Score||Median ACT Score|